 Beef farming slots in well with other agriculture enterprises, especially grain.
 Cattle can feed on resources that have little other use, such as crop residue and land not suitable for crops.

 Before entering the cattle business, though, you should consider your resources, the land available and your level of interest and skill.
 You should know why you want to rear cattle, and be able to set yourself goals to achieve the most constant economic return or personal satisfaction.

 A small-scale cattle enterprise can involve a growing and feeding system (calves or weaners are either raised or bought and then fattened for slaughter), breeding herds, or a combination of growing, feeding and breeding herds.

 In a weaner operation you acquire calves after weaning at 10 to 15 months of age.
 They can then be fed and marketed in less than a year from the time of purchase.
-Thus, the investment on each calf is returned within a comparitively short time.
-This type of operation not require much land, but you will need adequate facilities to keep the animals cpomfortable and under control.
-Working with calves requires a good deal of patience, as they are easily excited and stressed, and a health programme should be discussed with a vet.
+Thus, the investment on each calf is returned within a comparatively short time.
+This type of operation not require much land, but you will need adequate facilities to keep the animals comfortable and under control.
+Working with calves requires a good deal of patience, as they are easily excited and stressed, and a health program should be discussed with a vet.

 Commercial or Registered?